Observation of Dipolar Spin-ice--like Correlations in the Quantum Spin Ice Candidate Ce$_2$Sn$_2$O$_7$

 \textit{Results--} Energy-integrated neutron intensity maps at 50~mK in the HHL [Fig.~\ref{Ce2Sn2O7large}(a)] and HK0 plane [Fig.~\ref{Ce2Sn2O7large}(b)] (a 12~K background has been subtracted from all data in Fig.~\ref{Ce2Sn2O7large}) reveal a highly structured 3-dimensional diffuse scattering pattern in Ce$_2$Sn$_2$O$_7$.
 The pattern essentially disappears at 800~mK [Fig.~\ref{Ce2Sn2O7large}(c, d)], confirming its magnetic origin.
 Our data clearly show that the diffuse scattering in Ce$_2$Sn$_2$O$_7$ is concentrated along the Brillouin zone (BZ) boundaries of the underlying FCC lattice (indicated by white solid lines in Fig.~\ref{Ce2Sn2O7large}).
-The intensity is maximized in the first BZ and weakens at larger $|\mathbf{Q}|$, consistent with the expected behaviour of the dipolar form factor \citep{EvanSmith_PRX_2025_Ce2Zr2O7}.
+The intensity is maximized in the first BZ and weakens at larger $|\mathbf{Q}|$, consistent with the expected behavior of the dipolar form factor \citep{EvanSmith_PRX_2025_Ce2Zr2O7}.
+On the other hand, no magnetic Bragg peak or diffuse scattering intensity is observed at the AIAO ordering wave-vectors such as (220) and (113) (See also Supplemental Materials).
 The data presented in Fig.~\ref{Ce2Sn2O7large} is of markedly better quality than previous measurements on Ce$_2$Zr$_2$O$_7$ \citep{PRL_gaudet_2019_Ce2Zr2O7, Natphys_Pengchengdai_2019_Ce2Zr2O7} and Ce$_2$Hf$_2$O$_7$ \citep{EvanSmith_PRL_2025_Ce2Hf2O7}, which observed a ring-like diffuse signal along the boundary of the first BZ qualitatively similar to the present data, but only a broad $\mathbf{Q}$-dependence beyond the first zone.
 In contrast, the diffuse scattering in Ce$_2$Sn$_2$O$_7$ remains well-defined and unambiguously resides along the FCC BZ boundaries even in the second and third BZs [e.g. around (222) in Fig.~\ref{Ce2Sn2O7large}(a)].
 In addition to a dramatic improvement in crystal quality, a key to the exceptional data quality in Fig.~\ref{Ce2Sn2O7large} is the large reciprocal space coverage at CORELLI (enabled by the use of thermal neutrons and a large detector coverage in the horizontal and vertical directions), that probes \textit{all} symmetry equivalent directions in the full \textit{3-dimensional} reciprocal space.
-Folding the data by $all$ symmetry operations of the cubic space group significantly improves the signal-to-noise ratio (See Supplemental Materials).
+Folding the data by $all$ symmetry operations of the cubic space group significantly improves the signal-to-noise ratio, although we emphasize that the observed diffuse scattering pattern is already clearly visible in the raw background-subtracted data.
+(See Supplemental Materials).